iotaledger/explorer/README.md

 ## Prerequisites

-To deploy your own version of the Tangle Explorer website, you need to have at least [version 14 of Node.js](https://nodejs.org/en/download/) installed on your device.
+To deploy your own version of the Tangle Explorer website, you need to have at least [version 14 of Node.js](https://nodejs.org/en/download/) and at most v16.16 installed on your device.

 To check if you have Node.js installed, run the following command: